crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

   - WebSocket control channel for dispatching scheduling directives and receiving execution feedback.
 - **Scheduling workflow**:
   - Continue using `ExecutionDispatcher` to emit `RunTaskCommand`.
-  - Select appropriate Workers based on Worker–package mappings and assign dedicated queues.
+  - Select appropriate Workers based on Worker-package mappings and assign dedicated queues.
   - Monitor Worker health; trigger rebind or drain operations when anomalies are detected.

 ### Worker Server